-- 1. Don't fall behind!
+1. Don't fall behind!
 This class asks you to absorb a lot of information at a rapid pace, and each successive chapter builds upon principles in the previous chapters.
 Cramming just doesn't work in this class.
-Instead, you should set aside a little time every day (30 minutes or so) to study and keep caught up. - 2.
-Practice, practice, practice.
+Instead, you should set aside a little time every day (30 minutes or so) to study and keep caught up.
+I will say this over and over again- memorization is NOT the way to do well in organic chemistry.
+There are instructors who will teach in this fashion, but I am not one of them.
+However, if you work at understanding the key principles governing reactivity, it won't matter what molecule I give you or what functional groups are present- you'll understand the rules and be able to readily solve problems that you have not seen before in either lecture or in your textbook.

+2. Practice, practice, practice.
 This is the most important key to success in this course.

 It's a truism among endurance athletes that you train for the event that you're racing.
 That is, you can't train for a marathon without running, and you'll never win a bike race if you don't ever climb on the bike.
 The same is true of your classes.
 In this course, the exams that make up the majority of the points you earn ask you to solve problems.
 Therefore, you should train for exams by working problems, and the more problems you do the better off you are.
-This is why I ask you to do so many problems, between the problem sets and the clicker questions and the suggested problems from the book.
+This is why I ask you to do so many problems, between the problem sets and the suggested problems from the book.
 Louden is a great textbook, and one of the reasons we selected it is the quality of the problems at the end of each chapter.
 I have also put last year's textbook (Solomons) on reserve in the Chemistry library, which is also a good source of problems.